Multivariate Generalized Hermite Subdivision Schemes: Introduction and Main Results

-For the multivariate setting, multivariate refinable Hermite interpolants have been characterized in \citet[Corollary~5.3]{han03}.
-The interpolating refinable vector functions in \citet{hz09} are just generalized Hermite interpolants of type $(\ind,T)$ such that $\ind$ contains $N$ copies of $\ind_m$.
-Such particular generalized Hermite interpolants have been analyzed and constructed in \citet{hz09}.
-However, in these papers, their associated (interpolatory) multivariate generalized Hermite subdivision schemes have not been addressed there, because these papers focus on the interpolation property of the underlying refinable vector functions through studying the convergence of vector cascade algorithms.
-Built on the work in \citet{han03}, multivariate interpolatory Hermite subdivision schemes have been studied in \citet{hyp04}.
-Convergence of multivariate vector subdivision schemes was studied in \cite{ccs05} through the factorization of multivariate masks.
-To our best knowledge, \citet{hyx05} is the only known paper discussing multivariate Hermite subdivision schemes by providing a restrictive sufficient condition in \citet[Theorem~2.2]{hyx05}.
-As a byproduct of \citet{hyx05}, face-based (i.e., dual) Hermite subdivision schemes were addressed in \citet{hy06}.
-However, we are not aware of any other work addressing multivariate Hermite subdivision schemes and multivariate generalized Hermite subdivision schemes using an ordered multiset $\ind$ whose elements can repeat.
-Due to the importance of generalized Hermite subdivision schemes and generalized Hermite interpolants in mathematics, motivated by our characterization of univariate Hermite subdivision schemes in \citet{han20} and references therein, in this paper we shall study various properties of general multivariate generalized Hermite subdivision schemes given in \cref{def:hsd}.
-We shall also study multivariate interpolatory generalized Hermite subdivision schemes and introduce the notion of linear-phase moments for the polynomial-interpolation property. \cref{def:hsd} for generalized Hermite subdivision schemes can be further extended to a general dilation matrix but the presentation is much more involved and consequently we shall restrict ourselves for the dyadic case only in this paper.
+To apply wavelets to the boundary value problems in numerical PDEs, one key task is to adapt wavelets from the Euclidean spaces to bounded domains (\cite{dah97}).
+Recently, \cite{hm21} developed a systematic direct approach which can adapt any univariate compactly supported biorthogonal multiwavelet from the real line $\R$ to the interval $[0,1]$ with or without any homogeneous boundary conditions.
+The special spline generalized Hermite interpolants in \eqref{phi:spline} motivate us to search for new refinable vector functions, which are associated with generalized Hermite subdivision schemes and have some desired properties for numerical PDEs.
+Motivated by our study of univariate Hermite subdivision schemes in \cite{han20} and references therein, in this paper we shall comprehensively study various properties of multivariate generalized Hermite subdivision schemes in \cref{def:hsd} with or without the interpolation property and/or the spline connections.
+Further motivated by \cref{thm:int} on refinable generalized Hermite interpolants, we shall introduce the notion of linear-phase moments for the polynomial-interpolation property.
 Using ordered multisets $\ind$, our results in this paper on generalized Hermite subdivision schemes significantly advance the theory on standard multivariate Hermite subdivision schemes in several aspects as byproducts.
 The contributions of this paper are as follows: \begin{enumerate} \item Introduce the unifying notion of generalized Hermite subdivision schemes, which include all known variants of Hermite-like subdivision schemes as special cases and introduce new types of subdivision schemes such as general Lagrange or Birkhoff subdivision schemes. \item Provide a systematic analysis by resolving several key problems on generalized Hermite subdivision schemes (including multivariate standard Hermite or Lagrange subdivision schemes as special cases) such as convergence and smoothness in \cref{thm:converg}, polynomial reproduction in \cref{thm:sd:sr}, and characterization of generalized Hermite masks in \cref{thm:hsd:mask}.